Comfortrac Home Cervical Traction Device Review (2019 Update)

 The Comfotrac usually costs more than $300.
 I know – pricy.

 But, when I watch its page on Amazon, I stumble upon good deals for it.
-If you find it for less than $280 – grab it.
+We think It’s worth the cost.

 Comfotrac Cervical Traction Downsides